Traditional Plant-Based Cooking

 • Leftover black bean chilli will stay fresh in the fridge, in a covered container, for 3 days.

-• This recipe is perfect for batch prepping, especially if you have a larger slow cooker or crock pot and can double up the ingredients.
+• This recipe is perfect for batch prepping if you have a larger slow cooker or crock pot and can double up the ingredients.
 Freeze portions for quick future meals.

-• Defrost before reheating.
+• Thaw before reheating.
 Reheat by adding to a skillet or saucepan and bringing to a simmer, heat through for 3-4 minutes stirring frequently until piping hot.

-• Serve with quinoa or rice, or simply with a chunk of crusty bread.
+• Serve with quinoa, rice, couscous, baked potato, potato wedges, cornbread, or with a chunk of crusty bread.

 Nutrition